EGoverde/Mvvm.Nucleus.Maui/README.md

 - `AddQueryParametersToDictionary`: Default `true`.
 If set query parameters (e.a. `route?key=val`) are automatically added to the navigation parameter dictionary.
 - `UseShellNavigationQueryParameters`: Default `true`.
 If set navigation parameters are passed to Shell as the one-time-use `ShellNavigationQueryParameters`.
+- `UsePageDestructionOnNavigation`: Default `false`.
+Attempts to unload behaviors and unset bindingcontext of pages when they are popped, as well as triggers the `IDestructible` interface.
 - `IgnoreNavigationWhenInProgress`: Default `false`.
 If set when trying to navigate using the `INavigationService` while it is already busy requests will be ignored.

 See the *Sample Project* in the repository for more examples of Nucleus MVVM usage.